Buddy Compiler Code Styles

 Formatting Tools

-to automatically format all C++ code according to the LLVM style guidelines.
+We use clang-format to automatically format all C++ code according to the LLVM style guidelines.
 It ensures that all code is formatted consistently, reducing the need for manual formatting and minimizing formatting-related review comments.

 To format a single file, run the following command: